 For both of our blogs, using high quality stock footage is a must.
 We use Shutterstock images for book covers, blog posts, pins, thumbnails, and everything in between.

-High quality images take your blog’s look and appeal to the next level.
+High quality images take your blogs look an appeal to the next level.

 Shutterstock does come with a pretty hefty price tag at $169/month, but it’s 110% worth it.
 All stock photography is pricey, and we definitely price shopped before we ended up with Shutterstock.
 They offer the most images for the best cost.